 Registered services must have a complaints policy for recording and dealing with complaints about the service.
 Parents must be made aware of the policy.

-Parents seeking information on local childcare services and other issues relating to the care of young children should contact their local City/County Childcare Committees (CCC).
+If you need information on local childcare services and other issues relating to the care of young children you should contact your local City/County Childcare Committee (CCC)

 The register of school age childcare service (pdf) gives you information including the name of the provider, the age profile of the children and number of children the service can accommodate.